IAIA awards are given annually in the following categories. Nominations for the 2018 IAIA awards will be accepted starting in June 2017.

 Lifetime Achievement Award

-Juan D. Quintero receives the Lifetime Achievement Award for his sustained and significant contribution to impact assessment practice, which has helped to mainstream conservation into infrastructure projects around the world.
+Bill Kennedy receives the Lifetime Achievement Award for his sustained and significant contribution to environmental impact assessment practice worldwide and his long-term dedication to IAIA.

 Outstanding Service to IAIA